jdereg/java-util/README.md

 Long value = convertToLong(date);
 // etc.
 ```

-The java-util jar is about 77K in size.

 Included in java-util:
 * **ArrayUtilities** - Useful utilities for working with Java's arrays `[]`